 LUWIZ

-GEO · 9 min de lecture
+GEO · 10 min de lecture

-Cyril QuesnelCyril Quesnel·16 juin 2026·9 min de lecture
+Cyril QuesnelCyril Quesnel·16 juin 2026·10 min de lecture

-What is an AI Overview
+What an AI Overview is

 An AI Overview is an answer generated by Google's AI, displayed at the very top of the results page, above the blue links.
-Gemini writes it by synthesizing several web sources, cited as clickable cards to the right of or below the text.
+Gemini writes it by synthesizing several web sources, cited as clickable cards to the right of or beneath the text.

 Its place in the journey is key.
 The AI Overview appears mostly on informational queries, upstream of the decision: definitions, comparisons, "how to," "what is."
 That's exactly where early-funnel brand visibility plays out.
 Purely transactional queries trigger it less often, which leaves your conversion pages more exposed to the direct click.